TrentBrick/RewardConditionedUDRL/README.md

 Average of 5 seeds.
 The X-axes are comparable here.
 Performance either seems to match that of the figure RCP-A (seeds 27 and 28) or does much worse.

-I am hoping by open-sourcing this code base, the RL community will be able to improve upon it and collectively succeed in replicating these papers.
+I am hoping by open-sourcing this codebase, the RL community will be able to improve upon it and collectively succeed in replicating these papers.
 Right now, if I had to guess, the problem is either a fundamental bug I have completely missed, or more likely some small but crucial implementation detail like a form of normalization or a certain hyperparameter setting eg the Beta value used in RCP.
 In [Training Agents using Upside-Down Reinforcement Learning](https://arxiv.org/abs/1912.02877) a list of hyperparameters tried is given but the best hyperparameters found never are!!!
-I used Ray Tune to search over all of the same hyperparameters but the results were too seed dependent to infer which were superior.
+I used Ray Tune to search over all of the same hyperparameters but the results were too seed dependent to infer which hyperparameters were superior.
 In [Reward Conditioned Policies](https://arxiv.org/pdf/1912.13465.pdf) none of the implementation details searched over or used are provided.

 ## Other Implementations:

 There are a few other implementations of Upside Down Reinforcement Learning (UDRL) online already but these implementations either do not work or are very seed sensitive (see issues I have raised such as: [here](https://github.com/jscriptcoder/Upside-Down-Reinforcement-Learning/issues/1) and [here](https://github.com/BY571/Upside-Down-Reinforcement-Learning/issues/4#event-3624848392)).
-This code base is not only more robust and performant across seeds but is also the first implementation of Reward Conditioned Policies with both implmentations unified in a single code base (you can mix and match components of each).
+This code base is not only more robust and capable of running multiple seeds in parallel for UDRL but is also the first implementation of Reward Conditioned Policies with both implmentations unified in a single code base (you can also easily mix and match components of each).

 ## Relevant Scripts: